BEATS OF LOVE

 This being the crippling fear I was now experiencing in the club.
 The bemused girl attempting to hold my hand was scaring me.
 In fact, everything I set eyes on was.
 Even Stu, who seemed to have a whale of a time.
 I was better at closing my eyes and listening to Dave Booth's brilliant tunes.
 Then, as I nervously sidled away from my date, I experienced my Damascus moment.
 Exploring the swirling lights when this mighty tune came on and a small group of folk who looked like Candy Flip encouraged me to hold hands.
 We all danced together, only we didn't just dance, we flew up into the air and became a tangible mass of love.
 Feeling truly incredible and something akin to what I hoped clubbing could feel like.

-I had a dilemma: did I phone the girl to apologize or did I chase that incredible high?
+I had a dilemma: did I phone the girl to apologise or did I chase that incredible high?
 In fact, no dilemma at all.

 No comments: